 PROFESSIONAL | CORPORATE

 Sam has been practicing as an award winning architect for over thirty years, the majority of which of which he has also built his client's projects.
-This blend of experience balances the powerful artistic and theoretical interests of architecture with the pragmatic understanding of construction only available to experienced builders.
+This blend of experience balances the powerful artistic and theoretical interests of architecture with the pragmatic understanding of construction only available to highly experienced builders and architects.

 Kirkwood Rodell Architects